 Wineglass Bay Lookout is the postcard image of Tasmania.
-Almost every tourist will have Wineglass bay on their itinerary, and for good reason, it is stunning.
+Almost every tourist will have Wineglass Bay on their itinerary, and for good reason.
 Wineglass Bay lookout is located within Freycinet National Park on the East Coast of Tasmania, nestled within a granite mountain range known as the Hazards and surrounded by long stretches of white sand beaches.
 Wineglass bay trail leads to a lookout that offers panoramic views over Wineglass Bay and the surrounding national park.
 This blog is a guide to hiking to Wineglass Bay lookout.

-Wineglass Bay Lookout is a 2 hour drive from Hobart, so I suggest an early start if this is where you are based.
-If you have the option, I would stay in Freycinet National Park for a night or two as there is so much to explore in the area.
+Wineglass Bay Lookout is a 2.5-hour (195km) drive from Hobart and a 2-hour (175km) drive from Launceston, so I suggest an early start if this is where you are based.
+If you have the option, stay in Freycinet National Park for a night or two as there is so much to explore in the Wine Glass Bay area.

-Below is a map that you can follow to the Wineglass Bay lookout trailhead.
+Below is a map that you can follow to the Wineglass Bay lookout track.

 Hiking to Wineglass Bay Lookout

 From the car park, Wineglass bay lookout is a moderate 45 minute (1.5km) hike, one way.
 There is signage everywhere so it is hard to get lost, and you can always follow the crowd as Wineglass Bay Lookout trail is a busy one.
 The trail is mostly exposed so I suggest wearing sunscreen and packing lots of water.
-The trail is a consistent incline and has some stairs but is suitable for most fitness types.
-The view from the top is worth the hike.
+The trail is a consistent incline and has some stairs but is suitable for most fitness types and children.
+The view from the top of Wine Glass Bay lookout is worth the hike.
 The round trip length of this trail is 3kms and takes a total of 1.5hours.